 CLASS similarly modulates the polarization signal of the CMB.
 This modulation is analogous to AM radio.
 In fact, AM stands for amplitude modulation, in which a radio station’s audio signal is modulated at a specific radio carrier frequency to isolate it from the noise and the signals of other stations.
 CLASS uses high-frequency amplitude modulation to isolate the CMB polarization signal from the lower frequency atmospheric and instrumental noise.

-CLASS maps 70% of the sky at a frequency of 38 GHz, corresponding to a wavelength of 7.9 mm, in the microwave region of the electromagnetic spectrum to provide the most sensitive map of the sky ever made at these frequencies.
-To achieve this, the CLASS team has developed novel technologies like wide-bandwidth, smooth-walled copper feedhorns (patent pending) and the first transition-edge-sensor (TES) bolometers at such a low frequency.
-Low-temperature bolometers operating at a temperature just 0.1 degree Celsius above absolute zero, where atoms stop moving altogether, are the most sensitive microwave detectors available.
+CLASS maps 70% of the sky at a frequency of 38 GHz (corresponding to a wavelength of 7.9 mm) in the microwave region of the electromagnetic spectrum to provide the most sensitive map of the sky ever made at these frequencies.
+To achieve this, the CLASS team has developed novel technologies like wide-bandwidth, smooth-walled copper feedhorns (patent pending) and the first transition-edge-sensor (TES) bolometers at a very low frequency.
+Our low-temperature bolometers operate at a temperature of just 0.1 º C above absolute zero, where atoms stop moving altogether — these are the most sensitive microwave detectors available.

-The video above shows the CLASS 38 GHz focal plane as it was built in stages.
-The video shows the 36 individual detector chips, microfabricated on silicon wafers at NASA’s Goddard Space Flight Center, as they were assembled into the focal plane, along with associated readout electronics around the edges.
+The video below shows the CLASS 38 GHz focal plane as it was built in stages.
+It shows the 36 individual detector chips, microfabricated on silicon wafers at NASA’s Goddard Space Flight Center, as they were assembled into the focal plane, along with associated readout electronics around the edges.
 Each detector chip and its associate feedhorn form a pixel for the 38 GHz camera and measure the polarization of the cosmic microwave background.